-3 or $\frac{1}{2}$ of Award wages.
-For contract labour also only regulated extra should be given on the same basis and not from the workers wages as at present use.
+or to of Award wages.
+For contract labour also only regulated extra should be given on the same basis and not from the workers wages as at present was.

 This use should be permissible only with the previous sanction of Government.